cds-snc/exploration-documentation/ExplorationSprintGuide.md

 To hit the ground running at the start of Exploration, establish a new Exploration sprint team Slack channel, Trello board, and document repository ahead of time.
 This will help facilitate communication throughout Exploration.

 Use the format #exploration-department-project for the Slack channel name.
-Also use the [Google Drive document repo template](https://drive.google.com/drive/folders/1YKLv_xjPT89yFz9nqSb0XAGJFkLQAhL3) and [Trello sprint board template](https://trello.com/b/jSavdn0U/pre-discovery-sprint-management) to start with all the necessary Exploration tools.
-Make sure that all of the template files are copied to a new folder in the [Partner Sprints folder](https://drive.google.com/drive/folders/1oCHpDiBGeuGZjo21qL2l5owQsovGO-A0) with the department acronym prepended to the title.
+Also use the [Google Drive document repo template (internal link only)](https://drive.google.com/drive/folders/1YKLv_xjPT89yFz9nqSb0XAGJFkLQAhL3) and [Trello sprint board template (internal link only)](https://trello.com/b/jSavdn0U/pre-discovery-sprint-management) to start with all the necessary Exploration tools.
+Make sure that all of the template files are copied to a new folder in the [Partner Sprints folder (internal link only)](https://drive.google.com/drive/folders/1oCHpDiBGeuGZjo21qL2l5owQsovGO-A0) with the department acronym prepended to the title.

 ### 6. Identify and map key stakeholders

 Before you start, you’ll need to understand how the partner department is structured and identify the people within it who can help.
-To do this, run a [Stakeholder Mapping workshop](https://docs.google.com/document/d/1l1nnP89_FGYKcVCp1-9fKt8kEDvYffl2hTdVV5q2Xzg/edit) with the person who is responsible for coordinating on the partner side, as well as other stakeholders in the department (if necessary).
+To do this, run a [Stakeholder Mapping workshop (internal link only)](https://docs.google.com/document/d/1l1nnP89_FGYKcVCp1-9fKt8kEDvYffl2hTdVV5q2Xzg/edit) with the person who is responsible for coordinating on the partner side, as well as other stakeholders in the department (if necessary).
 Ideally, you should include executives and managers to this session as they often have a broader view of the organization.

 Understanding the landscape of the partner organization is one of the primary goals of Exploration.
 To start, you can request high-level organizational charts from the partner.
 Then, have conversations to document how the different areas interrelate (for example: how the teams work together, who’s responsible for what, how they relate to the problem space).
 This information provides an important foundation for us to be able to identify the right people to talk to and effectively ask questions.
-If you have time, consider also looking up the partner department on the [Government Electronic Directory Services (GEDS)](https://geds-sage.gc.ca/en/GEDS?pgid=002) to fill in some of the blanks.
+If you have time, consider also looking up the partner department on the [Government Electronic Directory Services (GEDS) (internal link only)](https://geds-sage.gc.ca/en/GEDS?pgid=002) to fill in some of the blanks.
 Make sure you validate what you find with the partner department as GEDS can sometimes be out-of-date.

 ### 7. Gather background material